 U.S. Senator Benjamin L. Cardin

-(D-MD) joined with his colleagues today approving the
+(D-MD) today co-sponsored the

 as an amendment to the defense authorization bill that is currently under consideration by the Senate.

 Senator Cardin, an original co-sponsor of the hate crimes bill and a member of the Senate Judiciary Committee, has called for greater protections against hate crimes in this nation.